Getting started

 Working with Fountain is essentially working with Kirby CMS.

 You’ll encounter typical Kirby concepts such as controllers, blueprints, and routes.
-Fountain was built from the ground up since Kirby 3, so it follows the same conventions.
+Fountain has been built from the ground up since Kirby 3, so it follows the same conventions.

 In the box